 \subsection{Citation network}

-There are not many science maps studies published using Sentence BERT for text similarity because it is a recently developed method, making our results difficult to compare to the literature.
+There are not many science maps studies published using Sentence–BERT for text similarity because it is a recently developed method, making our results difficult to compare to the literature.
 To solve this, we also evaluated the topic bias of a network that is built based on a method well researched in the literature and presented it next to the other external source networks.
-This well published method is the extended direct citation \cite{10.1162/qss_a_00035}, which is a citation network that includes connections to academic documents that are not part of the core academic documents.
+This well published method is the extended direct citation \cite{waltman2020principled}, which is a citation network that includes connections to academic documents that are not part of the core academic documents.
 The Pure citation network includes all the core academic documents as nodes with weight value 1 and the citations between each other as undirected edges with weight value 1.
-It also includes the non-core documents from Web of Science that have citation links to at least two core academic documents as nodes with weight value 0, and these links as undirected edges with weight value 1.
-These non-core documents are documents from outside the time period or that do not have a PubMed id, which means they are likely not about biomedical topics.
-This network has 4,142,511 core academic documents, 18,960,516 non-core academic documents and 217,907,980 edges.
-The Mixed and BERT citation networks were created the same way as for the external sources (the BERT network uses only the core academic documents).
+It also includes the non–core documents from Web of Science that have citation links to at least two core academic documents as nodes with weight value 0, and these links as undirected edges with weight value 1.
+These non–core documents are usually documents from outside the time period or that do not have a PubMed id.
+This network has 4,142,511 core academic documents, 18,960,516 non–core academic documents and 217,907,980 edges.
+The Mixed and BERT citation networks are created the same way as for the Mixed and BERT of the external sources.